Artist Portfolios

 CollectiveAccess, which is meant for museums and collectors, could also be used by artists to keep track of their work.
 It is a free open-source database for keeping track of large collections.
 It looks like a very good resource.
 Most other inventory systems are expensive.

-Wordpress and WPFolio
+WordPress and WPFolio

-An alternative to purchasing the services above is to use the WPFolio template for Wordpress created by Eyebeam.
+An alternative to purchasing the services above is to use the WPFolio template for WordPress created by Eyebeam.
 The advantages to WPFolio is that it is free and you have more control over the design and content.
 It requires more work to install and will require work and learning if you wish to modify the design of your site.
 You can see examples of the template at WPFolio.
 Scroll down the page to “Users” to see a list of WPFolio sites.

 I have written tutorials for setting up a WPFolio Site from start to finish that is meant for beginners and non-technical users.